 i) Verbs Instead of Nouns

 Texts that are very noun-heavy are really hard to read.
 Sentences with powerful verbs are much quicker to grasp.
-Amongst the nouns that I notice academics use too often in their papers are “agreement”, “disagreement”, “investigation”, “analysis”, “examination”, “comparison”, “increase”, “decrease” and “improvement” etc. If you use their corresponding verbs instead, your sentences will be way less convoluted.
+Among the nouns that I notice academics use too often in their papers are “agreement”, “disagreement”, “investigation”, “analysis”, “examination”, “comparison”, “increase”, “decrease” and “improvement” etc. If you use their corresponding verbs instead, your sentences will be way less convoluted.

 Let me show you an example: